Internet-of-People/iop-blockchain/README.md

 # Installing

+At this stage we dont provide other packages than for Ubuntu Linux.

-You can find installer Packages on the [community repositories](http://repo.fermat.community)
+But you can find other community packages on the [community repositories](http://repo.fermat.community)

-We will provide Windows, MacOSX and other Packages after the beta phase.
+We will provide Windows, MacOSX and other Packages after the beta phase, please be patient.

 ## Ubuntu Packages